 omada-2

 Step 5: Once the download is completed, click on the Image option from the Docker dashboard.
-You will see the downloaded Omada Docker image there.
+There you will see the downloaded Omada Docker image.

 omada-3

-Step 6: Now, double-click on the mbentley/omada-controller image to start the installation process.
-Keep all the default settings.
+Step 6: Double-click on the mbentley/omada-controller image to start the installation process.
+Proceed with the installation by keeping all the default settings.

 omada-6

-Now that the Omada Software Controller is installed on your Synology NAS, you can proceed with the setup and configuration process.
-Use the IP address of your Synology NAS.
-For example, if the IP address of your Synology NAS is 192.168.0.210, you can access the Omada Controller using the corresponding port, which is 8088.
+Done!
+Now the Omada Software Controller is installed on your Synology NAS, and you can proceed with the setup and configuration process.
+For that, use the IP address of your Synology NAS.
+For example, if the IP address of your Synology NAS is 192.168.0.210, then you can access the Omada Controller with the corresponding port, which is 8088.

-Note: The IP address used here, 192.168.0.210, is an example.
+Note: The IP address used here (192.168.0.210) is just an example.
 You need to replace it with the actual IP address of your network-attached storage.

-Is Using an Omada Software Controller Better Than a Physical Hardware Controller?
+Is it Better to Have an Omada Software Controller than a Physical Hardware Controller?

 Conclusion